fenghaitao/spec-kit/templates/spec-template.md

 ### Section Requirements
 - **Mandatory sections**: Must be completed for every feature
 - **Optional sections**: Include only when relevant to the feature
+- **Simics sections**: Include only for hardware device modeling projects
 - When a section doesn't apply, remove it entirely (don't leave as "N/A")

 ### For AI Generation